-Though most of the mining has been replaced by ranching, signs of the past can still be seen in a number of ghost towns including Central City, Addie Camp, Addie Creek and more.
+Though most of the mining has been replaced by ranching, signs of the past can still be seen in a number of ghost towns including Central City, Addie Camp, Addie Creek, and more.
 The one-time gold camp of Deadwood is now a well-preserved gambling mecca and its twin city of Lead features tours of the now-closed Homestake Mine.

-In Sturgis, the annual motorcycle rally draws more than a half a million visitors to the Black Hills each August.
+In Sturgis, the annual motorcycle rally draws more than half a million visitors to the Black Hills each August.

 All in all, the Black Hills offers something for everyone, from the historian to the naturalist, as it combines a flavor of the Old West with quaint attractions, rodeos, and outdoor recreation.